sriramgkn/sriramgkn.github.io/about.md

 Hello!
 My name is Sriram.
 I recently completed my M.Sc. in Physics at [University of Waterloo](https://uwaterloo.ca) and [Perimeter Institute](https://perimeterinstitute.ca), and earlier completed my B.Tech. in Engineering Physics at [IIT Madras](https://www.iitm.ac.in).

-I have a strong background in fundamental physics, electromagnetics, and numerical methods in C++ and Python.
-In addition, I have gotten certified in generative AI with LLMs, used CUDA for image processing, and blogged about machine learning, distributed computing, and databases.
+I have a strong background in Fundamental Physics, Electromagnetics, and Numerical Methods in C++ and Python.
+In addition, I have gotten certified in Generative AI with LLMs, used CUDA for Image Processing, and blogged about Machine Learning, Distributed Computing, and Databases.
 I recommend visiting the [Blog](https://sriramgkn.github.io/) section to look up these posts.

 I am drawn towards a career at the intersection of Physics Simulation, AI, and Climate Action.
 Certain areas I am always open to good opportunities include (but are not limited to): Diffusion Modelling, Climate & Geospatial AI, Low Power AI SoCs, Quantum Devices, and Solar Cells.